Why International students are at a disadvantage with the SAT

 International students are disadvantaged as even though the SAT is supposed to be based on what is taught at school, their lack of guidance, knowledge and experience leaves them fumbling alone, ultimately signing up for expensive tuition packages as the only option of support.

 - School Curriculum: (non- American) International schools mostly do not provide any support for SAT, within the curriculum or in terms of study time

-- PSAT: US schools are more likely to offer PSAT (Preliminary SAT) support and practice tests up to two years before the SAT, hence giving students relevant experience for the high staked, time pressured, multiple choice format.
+- PSAT: US schools are more likely to offer PSAT (Preliminary SAT) support and practice tests up to two years before the SAT, hence giving students relevant experience for the high staked, time-pressured, multiple-choice format.
 This is not the case in international schools, where most students will go straight to attempting the SAT without any prior experience.

 - Subject content: SAT maths topics are mostly covered in IGCSE maths and international students notably score well in this section of the test.
-The reading and writing parts of the test however, are the ones which limit their scores.
-Literature and essay passages are often US centric and whilst not the exact texts, but text types and study style are covered within the American system’s Grade 10 English and Language Arts.
+The reading and writing parts of the test however, are the ones that limit their scores.
+Literature and essay passages are often US-centric and whilst not the exact texts, but text types and study style are covered within the American system’s Grade 10 English and Language Arts.
 This is not the case for international students, where the skills of the IGCSE syllabus do not adequately address the needs of the SAT.
-The fact that many students repeat their SATs up to three times without actually improving english scores highlights the challenges of this particular part of the test.
+The fact that many students repeat their SATs up to three times without actually improving English scores highlights the challenges of this particular part of the test.